sg4r/proxmox-backup-client/README.md

 # proxmox-backup-client
-CentOS 7 cookbook for build Client for Proxmox Backup Server. the client is written in the Rust programming language.
+CentOS 7 or 8 cookbook for build Client for Proxmox Backup Server. the client is written in the Rust programming language.

 ## install rust
 ```